Essential Tools for Building

 Work Horse Crimpers

 My current favorite.
 The indentation and leverage is great.
 I can crimp up to 6 gauge, but I would not crimp anything under 16 gauge with them.
-Use the crimpers on the right for small wires.
-Click here If it's out of stock, the Klein equivalent is just as good (but doesnt have the same rubber grip).
-Click here |
+Use the crimpers below for small wires.
+Click Here to Purchase |

 For non-standard/non-insulated or waterproof jackets, use these.
-These are my go to manual crimpers for small wires.
-Click Here |
+These are my go to manual crimpers for small wires under 12 AWG.
+Click Here to Purchase |

-Large Size Crimpers
+Large Wire Crimpers

 (6-4/0 AWG)

-Good ol' Fasion Hammer Type Crimper
+Good ol' Fashion Hammer Type Crimper

 Can crimp up to 4/0 gauge wire and it works great!
 This is the lowest quality large crimping tool available, but will give you a perfect crimp everytime.
 Click Here to purchase |